johncip/dotfiles/README.md

 I don't use oh-my-zsh, or vim frameworks, etc. I do use vim-plug.

-Big things that zsh needs to know about:
+Path management / big things that zsh needs to know about:

 * `asdf` and `dotenv` for managing per-project dev environments
 * homebrew for mac package management

+## Vim keybindings

-These are probably my most important vim keybindings:
+These are probably my most important keybindings.
+I recommend them.

 * `<Up>` to fuzzy search repo
 * `<Down>` to fuzzy only files modified in git working tree